-‘Home loans in Dubai’ is something potential homeowners search for when buying apartments or villas in Dubai.
+‘Home loans in Dubai’ is something that potential homeowners search for quite a bit when they plan on buying apartments or villas in Dubai.
 Similarly, another search term used often is ‘home loan for NRI in Dubai’.
-Considering the large population of Indians in Dubai, this is not surprising.
-When expats make Dubai their home, they want to buy a property that suits their taste and fits within their financial means.
-Since many people are searching for the term ‘home loan in Dubai, ’ MyBayut has compiled a list of essential information one needs to know before getting involved in the process.
+Considering the large populations of Indians in Dubai, this is not surprising.

-Home Loans in Dubai for Expats
+Home Loans in Dubai: A Guide for Expats

 - Length of employment in UAE (typically a minimum of 6 months)